 Funding my way through the industry WSET exams I finally made the decision to return to college 20 years after my first University experience to study Wine Business and undertake (and pass with merit!) the tricky WSET Diploma exams, becoming an IWSC Associate Judge in the process.
+I have since worked in the trade for one of the most successful and well-regarded wine merchants in London.

 If I’m honest I have always found wine to be quite a divisive subject, often one between the haves and have nots – it’s the snobbery element that I find particularly galling – but in reality wine is about personal taste, who am I to chide someone who enjoys a glass of Liebfraumilch any more than be impressed by the drinker who only drinks Bordeaux First Growths?